GOvOfy/knn-/README.md

 # knn-
-knn of using  airbnb data  to predict price
+using  airbnb data  to predict price through KNN